-If you really want to spend some money on bolt-on power, you could opt for supercharger and tuner kit that will set you back a few grand.
-The supercharger completely changes the nature of the already potent Viper V10 and can push horsepower and torque at the rear drive wheels to more than 700 of each.
+If you really want to spend some money on bolt-on power, you could opt for a supercharger and tuner kit that will set you back a few grand.
+The supercharger completely changes the nature of the already potent Viper V10 and can push horsepower and torque at the rear-drive wheels to more than 700 of each.

 Fuel Delivery and ECU Mods

 The fuel injection always can get better with larger throttle bodies, a ported chamber and an atomizer to improve fuel delivery to the combustion chamber.
 The more air that goes in, the more fuel the engine needs to run properly.
-That increase and air and fuel in the combustion chamber adds up to significantly more power and better performance – especially with ported throttle bodies that deliver more fuel to the combustion chamber.
+That increase in air and fuel in the combustion chamber adds up to significantly more power and better performance—especially with ported throttle bodies that deliver more fuel to the combustion chamber.